luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/01/13-step-12-post-fall-event.md

 <div class="no-margin">
 <blockquote class="header-bg">

 **Now you get to see what major event influenced your life after the Fall.
-Roll on Table 12 and apply results, then proceed to Step 13.**
+Roll on the Post-Fall Event table and apply results, then proceed to Step 13.**

 </blockquote>